3. Sale and Purchase Contract for Property in France

 Estate agents with a carte professionelle (which includes the words de transactions sur immeubles et fonds de commerce) are authorised to act as an intermediary and may provide pre-printed sale and purchase contracts for you to sign.

-No fee is payable to the estate agent for undertaking this part of the process and it is not unusual for sale agreements to be signed in this manner.
+No fee is (normally) payable to the estate agent for undertaking this part of the process and it is not unusual for sale agreements to be signed in this manner.
 Some estate agents undertake this process in a highly professional and transparent manner.

 Nevertheless, we have a number of reservations about using this approach: